 - 38. The Forum may establish and commission working groups for a limited period of time to engage in more detail or undertake more analysis on a particular issue, or to develop recommendations in further detail.
 It is expected that industry will provide resources and where necessary fund these working groups. - 39.
 The Forum should agree terms of reference for each working group.
-This should include clear scope, objectives and a timetable in advance of the working group starting to meet.

-- 40. The Forum will agree working group membership and a working group chair.
-This may include members or chairs who are not current Forum members.
-At least one of the working group members should be a Forum member.
-The PSR, and other regulators, may choose to attend. - 41.
-The working group(s) Chairs will report back to the Forum.
+This should include clear scope, objectives and a timetable in advance of the working group starting to meet. - 40.
+The Forum Chair will agree the working group chair(s).
+Members could include individuals who are not current Forum members.
+The PSR, and other regulators, may choose to attend as observers. - 41.
+It will be the role of the working group(s) Chairs: